jakeloggins/Clod-MQTT-standard/README.md

 #### Command

-After the user-defined location path comes the `[command]`.
 There are four commands: control, confirm, errors, and log.
 Clod first uses the command to parse the topic.
 Once Clod recognizes the command, it reads everything to the left of it as part of the `[path]`, and everything to the right as the `[name]` and `[endpoint]`.

 * A control command tells the device to do something. `[path]/control/[name]/[endpoint]`

-* A confirm command usually comes from the device and informs Clod that the control message has been carried out. `[path]/confirm/[name]/[endpoint]`
+* A confirm command informs Clod that the control message has been executed or updates Clod with new data. `[path]/confirm/[name]/[endpoint]`

 * When a device loses power or is disconnected from the MQTT broker, it sends a message to `[path]/errors/[name]/` to notify Clod.